Stability testing best practice for Pharmaceutical products

 – Using the final primary packaging

-- To give a confirmation of stability over the real shell life time
+– To give a confirmation of stability over the real shell lifetime

 Accelerated studies are performed:

-- Over a shorter period of time (3-12 months)
+– Over a shorter period (3-12 months)

 – At elevated temperature/humidify conditions to represent an acceleration of the degradation

-- To predict shelf life based on a shorter study period and are used to initially register the product
+– To predict shelf life based on a shorter study period and are used to register the product initially

-Real-time studies
+i.
+Real-time stability studies

 – Drug products of different strengths require at least three batches at minimum and maximum strengths.

-- Temperature (25°C ± 2°C) and Humidity (60% RH +/- 5°C (if warranted) for minimum 12 months should be allowed in the studies.
+– Temperature (25°C ± 2°C) and Humidity (60% RH +/- 5°C (if warranted) for a minimum of 12 months should be allowed in the studies.

-Accelerated studies
+ii.
+Accelerated condition studies

 Accelerated testing can be performed on development, plot, and validation batches.

-- Use a validated stability indicating method
+– Use a validated stability-indicating method.

-- One batch per study is sufficient, as batch-to-batch consistency is not trying to be established
+– One batch per study is sufficient, as batch-to-batch consistency is not trying to be established.

-- Temperature (40°C ± 2°C at least 10°C above the long-term recommendation) and Humidity (75% RH +/- 5°C (if warranted) for minimum 06 months should be allowed in the studies.
+– Temperature (40°C ± 2°C) at least 10°C above the long-term recommendation) and Humidity (75% RH +/- 5°C if warranted) for a minimum of 06 months should be allowed in the studies.

-Significant changes to the product, indicating instability, can be defined as:
+Significant changes can be characterised as:

 – 5% potency loss from initial (time zero)